Universal graph representation of stabilizer codes: Applications of the Graph Formalism

 The unified expression of all three algorithms, combined with the many complex techniques to perform optimizations on graphs that have been developed in past decades, suggest that the study of approximating optimal QLO strategies may be a promising pathway for devising coding algorithms.

-\section{Applications of the graph formalism}
+\section{Applications of the Graph Formalism}

 We proceed to provide constructive evidence in three areas for the utility of a graph representation.
-First, in Section~\ref{subsec:smallcodes}, we argue that for near-term experimental purposes, the graph formalism provides a simple and flexible prescription for the design of codes with a desired rate $R$ and distance $d$.
+First, in Section~\ref{subsec:smallcodes}, we argue that for near-term experimental purposes, the graph formalism provides a simple and flexible prescription for the design of codes with a desired rate $R$ (where $R = k/n$ and $k$ is the number of logical qubits) and distance $d$.
 Intuitively, this advantage occurs because we can appeal to the geometrical and topological structure of graphs, as well as take inspiration from well-studied graphs, to get close to a distance $d$.
 We then describe improved results for random codes and construct an efficient graph decoder for a family of stabilizer codes constructed from graphs.